cysouw/diathesis/text/c08_infinitive.md

 c.
 Ich bekomme den Rechner geschenkt (vom Verkäufer).
 :::

-This diathesis is also possible with other datives, like possessive datives [@next].
-This diathesis invokes an *Ersatzinfinitiv* [@next d].
+This diathesis is also possible with other datives, like possessive datives [@next a] or benefactive datives [@next b].
+Like alle *lassen + Infinitiv* constructions, this diathesis invokes an *Ersatzinfinitiv* [@next c].

 ::: ex
 a.
-Der Friseur schneidet meine Haare.
+Der Friseur schneidet meine Haare. \
+   Der Friseur schneidet mir die Haare. \
+   Ich lasse mir die Haare schneiden (vom Friseur).
 b.
-Der Friseur schneidet mir die Haare.
+Mein Vater kocht mir eine Suppe. \
+   Ich lasse mir (von meinem Vater) eine Suppe kochen.
 c.
-Ich lasse mir die Haare schneiden (vom Friseur).
-d.
 Ich habe mir die Haare schneiden lassen.
 :::

-In this construction the semantics are rather transparently related to the *lassen + Infinitive* permissive diathesis ([@sec:infinitive-lassen-causative]).
+In this construction the semantics are rather transparently related to the *lassen + Infinitive* causative/permissive diathesis ([@sec:infinitive-lassen-causative]).
 This can be clearly seen when a different dative recipient is used, like *sein Freund* 'his friend' [@next a].
 First apply the *lassen + Infinitiv* causative [@next b] and subsequently replace the recipient with a self-inflicting reflexive pronoun *mir* [@next c].
-The result is semantically the same as the fixed stack above in [@llast b].
-However, structurally there is a crucial difference in the expression of the erstwhile agent *Verkäufer* 'seller', either being an accusative [@next c] or a prepositional phrase [@llast b].
+The result is semantically the same as the fixed stack discussed above, repeated here [@next d].
+However, there are two key differences.
+First, structurally there is a crucial difference in the expression of the erstwhile agent *Verkäufer* 'seller', either being an accusative [@next c] or a prepositional phrase [@next d].

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.
 b.
 Ich lasse den Verkäufer seinem Freund den Rechner schenken.
 c.
 Ich lasse den Verkäufer mir den Rechner schenken.
+d.
+Ich lasse mir vom Verkäufer den Rechner schenken.
 :::

-Another difference to the transparent stack of causative plus self-inflicting reflexive [@last c] is that the fixed stack of *lassen + sich (Dativ) + Infinitive* [@lllast b] does not allow for a different recipient [@next].
+Second, another difference to the transparent stack of causative plus self-inflicting reflexive [@last c] is that the fixed stack of *lassen + sich (Dativ) + Infinitive* does not allow for a different recipient [@next].
 In summary, this fixed stack is different from the transparent combination, but it is semantically closely related to it.

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.